 Brenda Maddox is an award-winning biographer whose work has been translated into ten languages.
 NORA: A BIOGRAPHY OF NORA JOYCE won the Los Angeles Times Biography Award, the Silver PEN Award, the French Prix du Meilleur Livre Etranger and was shortlisted for the National Book Award.
 Her life of D.H.
 Lawrence won the Whitbread Biography Award and GEORGE'S GHOSTS, on the married life of W.B.
 Yeats, was shortlisted for the Samuel Johnson Prize.

 Broadcaster and journalist Sally Magnusson has written 10 books, most famously, her Sunday Times bestseller, Where Memories Go (2014) about her mother's dementia.
 Half-Icelandic, half Scottish, Sally has inherited a rich storytelling tradition.
-The Sealwoman's Gift is her first novel.
+Her debut novel, The Sealwoman's Gift, was longlisted for the 2018 HWA Debut Crown.

 Paul Magrs (pronounced Mars) was born in the North East of England and lives in Manchester.
 After teaching English Literature and Creative Writing at the University of East Anglia and at Manchester Metropolitan University, he now writes full time, and has published fiction for both adults and children, including the acclaimed Brenda and Effie series set in Whitby.